 \subsection{Assumptions on heat bath, and its relation to the system}

-We also assume that Hamiltonians of all systems of concern (i.e. heat bath Hamiltonian, auxiliary systems, the resource system itself) have minimal energy zero.
-Let $E_R$ be energies of reservoir, and $E_S$ be energies of the system.
+We can assume that Hamiltonians of all systems of concern (i.e. heat bath Hamiltonian, auxiliary systems, the resource system itself) have minimal energy zero.
+Let $E_R$ be the energies of reservoir, and $E_S$ be the energies of the system.
 Let $\ermax$, and $\esmax$ be the largest energy of the heat bath and system, respectively (of course a typical heat bath will have $\ermax=\infty$).

 Our heat bath will be large, while our resource states will be small.
 This means that the system Hilbert space will be fixed, while the energy of the heat bath (and other relevant quantities such as size of degeneracies) will tend to infinity.